HamidHadipour/GraphBAN/README.md

-# GraphBAN: A Novel Inductive Graph-Based Approach for Enhanced Prediction of Compound-Protein Interactions
+# GraphBAN: An Inductive Graph-Based Approach for Enhanced Prediction of Compound-Protein Interactions

 <div align="left">